shaik1002/biggitlabbomb/doc/user/project/issues/managing_issues.md

 ## Change the issue type

-> - Minimum role to change the issue type [changed](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/169256) from Reporter to Planner in GitLab 17.7.

 Prerequisites:

-- You must be the issue author or have at least the Planner role for the project, be the author of the issue, or be assigned to the issue.
+- You must be the issue author or have at least the Reporter role for the project, be the author of the issue, or be assigned to the issue.

 To change issue type: